malahx/QuickMods/QuickScience/README.md

 #### What is it?

-QuickSAS is a plugin which adds the possibility to have keyboard's shortcuts for the SAS functions.
+QuickScience is a plugin which adds the possibility to test and collect all science in one click

-Keyboard's shortcuts:

-* Stability Assist: Keypad 5,
-* Prograde: Keypad 8,
-* Retrograde: Keypad 2,
-* Normal: Keypad 9,
-* Anti-Normal: Keypad 3,
-* Radial: Keypad 6,
-* Anti-Radial: Keypad 4,
-* Target: Keypad 7,
-* Anti-Target: Keypad 1,
-* Maneuver: Keypad 0,
-* WarpToNode: Keypad Enter.
+In Flight:
+* Left click on the toolbar button: Test All,
+* Right click on the toolbar button: Collect All.

 #### How to install it?